ivanpost24/revolutionary-networks/README.md

 * admin2: Adminstrative area, level 2, from the reconciled Geonames.org entry
 * hierarchy: Full breadcrumb for location, from the reconciled Geonames.org entry

-## Collections Represented, by Proportion of Dataset, having content from Jan 1, 1771 through Dec 31, 1783
+## Collections Represented, by Proportion of Dataset, having content from Jan 1, 1771 through Dec 31, 1783.
+Including Publication code, number of documents, and original publisher and copyright holder of the volume containing the source material.
 * The Papers of George Washington - GEWN - (University of Virginia Press) 15581 documents
 * The Papers of Benjamin Franklin - BNFN - (Yale University Press) 9518 documents
 * The Adams Family Papers - ADMS - (Massachusetts Historical Society) 4745 documents
 * The Papers of Thomas Jefferson - TSJN - (Princeton Univeristy Press and Monticello) 2542 documents
 * The Papers of James Madison - JSMN - (University of Virginia Press) 831 documents
-* The Selected Papers of John Jay - JNJY - () 765 documents
+* The Selected Papers of John Jay - JNJY - (The Trustees of Columbia University in the City of New York) 765 documents
-* The Papers of Alexander Hamilton - ARHN - () 742 documents
+* The Papers of Alexander Hamilton - ARHN - (Columbia University Press) 742 documents
-* The Papers of Eliza Lucas Pinckney and Harriott Pinckney Horry : Digital Edition - PIHO - (University of Virginia Press) 219 documents
+* The Papers of Eliza Lucas Pinckney and Harriott Pinckney Horry : Digital Edition - PIHO - (University of Virginia Press, Rotunda Digital Imprint) 219 documents
-* PNKY 174 documents
+* The Papers of the Revolutionary Era Pinckney Statesmen Digital Edition - PNKY - (University of Virginia Press, Rotunda Digital Imprint) 174 documents
-* The Letters of Benjamin Rush 139 documents
+* The Letters of Benjamin Rush - RUSH - (American Philosophical Society) 139 documents
-* The Documentary History of the Ratification of the Constitution - 13 documents
+* The Documentary History of the Ratification of the Constitution - RNCN - (The State Historical Society of Wisconsin) 13 documents
-* John Marshall 10 documents
+* John Marshall - JNML - (The University of North Carolina Press) 10 documents